 What assistance is available to Cleco customers through Unite Us?

-- Unite Us can connect Cleco customers with food, clothing, lodging, childcare, transportation, mental health services, utilities and more.
+- Unite Us can connect Cleco customers to resources to obtain food, clothing, lodging, childcare, transportation, mental health services, utility bill payment assistance and more.

 - Assistance is based on available resources, and customers must meet eligibility criteria such as income to receive assistance.